jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/events/useallowance.md

 * `beneficiary` is the address whose received the allowance.
 * `amount` is the amount of allowance that was used in terms of the funding cycle's currency.
 * `distributedAmount` is the total amount of tokens that were distributed from the project's balance.
-* `fee` is the amount of tokens that were taken from the used allowance as fees.
+* `netDistributedamount` is the amount of tokens that were distributed to the beneficiary.
 * `memo` is a note that was attached.
 * `caller` is the address that issued the transaction within which the event was emitted.